fabio-nettis/fabio-nettis/README.md

 ## ✍🏻 My favorite quote

-"The internet gave us access to everything, but it also gave everything access to us."
+> The internet gave us access to everything, but it also gave everything access to us.

 ## 👯 I’m looking to collaborate on